 What are the most important things to know about saquinavir?

 Saquinavir can cause serious, life-threatening side effects.
-These include heart rhythm problems and worseningContact your health care provider right away if you have any of the following symptoms that could be signs of heart rhythm problems: problems in people with pre-existing liver problems or a history of alcoholism.
+These include heart rhythm problems,Contact your health care provider right away if you have any of the following symptoms that could be signs of heart rhythm problems: problems, and drug interactions.

 - Sensation of abnormal heartbeats